Air Industries Group (NYSE:AIRI) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Air Industries Group (NYSE:AIRI – Free Report) in a research report sent to investors on Thursday.
-The brokerage issued a hold rating on the stock.
+StockNews.com began coverage on shares of Air Industries Group (NYSE:AIRI – Free Report) in a report issued on Friday morning.
+The firm issued a hold rating on the stock.

-Air Industries Group (NYSE:AIRI – Get Free Report) last issued its earnings results on Wednesday, December 6th.
-The company reported ($0.16) earnings per share (EPS) for the quarter, meeting the consensus estimate of ($0.16).
+Air Industries Group (NYSE:AIRI – Get Free Report) last announced its quarterly earnings results on Wednesday, December 6th.
+The company reported ($0.16) earnings per share for the quarter, hitting analysts’ consensus estimates of ($0.16).
+The business had revenue of $12.29 million for the quarter, compared to analysts’ expectations of $12.25 million.
 Air Industries Group had a negative return on equity of 19.98% and a negative net margin of 6.18%.
-The company had revenue of $12.29 million during the quarter, compared to analysts’ expectations of $12.25 million.
-Analysts predict that Air Industries Group will post -0.55 earnings per share for the current year.
+Equities research analysts forecast that Air Industries Group will post -0.55 earnings per share for the current year.

 Hedge Funds Weigh In On Air Industries Group